Inclusive $\bar{B}\to X_s \ell^+\ell^-$ at the LHC: theory predictions and new-physics reach: Introduction

 Finally, we study constraints on new physics from $\bar B \to X_s\ell^+\ell^-$ in the high- and low-$q^2$ regions.
 The new-physics reach is strengthened by the interplay between (semi)-inclusive analyses at $e^+e^-$ and hadron machines, and between inclusive and exclusive modes.

 This article is organised as follows.
 We present our updated input parameters in section~\ref{sec:inputs}, which lead to our phenomenological results which we present in section~\ref{sec:phenoresults}.
 Here we also discuss the comparison between the direct calculation of the high-$q^2$ branching ratio in the OPE, versus that obtained through $\mathcal{R}$ in \eqref{eq:Rzoldef} multiplied by the experimental results for the $\bar{B}\to X_u\ell\bar\nu$ decay.
-Moreover, we perform a comparison to several semi-inclusive measurements at high $q^2$.
+We compare to measurements from BaBar~\cite{BaBar:2004mjt, BaBar:2013qry} and Belle~\cite{Belle:2005fli}.
+Moreover, we present a first sum-over-exclusive determination purely from experimental measurements of exclusive modes such as $\bar{B}\to K^{(*)} \mu^+\mu^-$ from LHCb.
 We also comment on a recent calculation of $\mathcal{R}$, and critically reassess a claim about a deficit in the data within the high-$q^2$ region~\cite{Isidori:2023unk}.
 In section~\ref{sec:np}, we present our analysis of the new-physics reach, while we conclude in section~\ref{sec:conclusion}.
 Additional numerical results including log-enhanced QED corrections are relegated to appendix~\ref{sec:app:results}.